 Apple has long been recognized as a pioneer in the field of technology.
-Because of this, many professionals are motivated to ace their Apple interviews in order to increase their chances of working for the ground-breaking organization.
+Because of this, many professionals are motivated to ace their Apple interview questions in order to increase their chances of working for the ground-breaking organization.

 Additionally, the business has a remarkable effect on the economy.
 It employs roughly 2.4 million people across the entire U.S. labor force.
 Only 137,000 of those, though, are actual Apple employees.
 Here are the requirements you must meet if you want to increase your chances of working for Apple one day.